|

 -

-With aqueous
+with aqueous

-sodium carbonate the
+sodium carbonate form the

-hydroxide ppt. is formed (as above) and
+hydroxide precipitate (as above) and

 ion (see Appendix 1.):